cekrem/cekrem.github.io/content/posts/liskov-substitution-the-real-meaning-of-inheritance.md

 After exploring [Dependency Inversion](/posts/clean-architecture-and-plugins-in-go) and [Interface Segregation](/posts/interface-segregation-in-practice), let's tackle perhaps the most misunderstood principle of SOLID: The Liskov Substitution Principle (LSP).

+Again, kudos to Uncle Bob for reminding me about the importance of good **software architecture** in his classic [Clean Architecture](https://amzn.to/4iAc8o1)!
+That book is my primary inspiration for this series.
+Without clean architecture, we'll all be building firmware (my paraphrased summary).

 > The Liskov Substitution Principle states that if S is a subtype of T, then objects of type T may be replaced with objects of type S without altering any of the desirable properties of the program.

 In simpler terms: subtypes must be substitutable for their base types.
 Let's see what this really means in practice.